lotok14/LTKConfiguration/README.md

 - [Credits](#credits)

 # Setup Guide
-1. Ensure [bepinex](https://docs.bepinex.dev/articles/user_guide/installation/index.html) is downloaded first
+1. Ensure [bepinex](https://docs.bepinex.dev/articles/user_guide/installation/index.html) and [LTKLib](https://github.com/lotok14/LTKLib) are downloaded first
 2. Head over to the [latest release](https://github.com/lotok14/LTKConfiguration/releases/latest) and download `LTKConfiguration.zip`
 3. Unpack the zip file.
 You should have something like this:
  - LTKConfiguration